-2008 1 oz Australian Gold Lunar Year of the Mouse
+2009 1 oz Australian Gold Lunar Year of the Ox

-- Australian Lunar Year of the Mouse gold coins are money.
-The Gold Lunar Series was introduced for the first time in 1996 and every gold coin in the series, including the Year of the Mouse, is considered to be legal tender by the Australian Government.
+- Australian Lunar Year of the Ox gold coins are money.
+The Gold Lunar Series was introduced for the first time in 1996 and every gold coin in the series, including the Year of the Ox, is considered to be legal tender by the Australian Government.

-- Australian Lunar Year of the Mouse gold coins are rare.
-Issued only twice since the Lunar Series started, in 1996 and 2008, the one-ounce Year of the Mouse coin is one of the rarest 24 legal tender gold bullion coins to be issued in the 21st century with a mintage of only 46,593 gold pieces.
+- Australian Lunar Year of the Ox gold coins are rare.
+Issued only twice since the Lunar Series started, in 1997 and 2009, the one-ounce Year of the Ox coin is one of the rarest 24 legal tender gold bullion coins to be issued in the 21st century with a mintage of only 43,709 pieces.

-- Australian Lunar Year of the Mouse gold coins are based on the treasured Chinese lunar calendar.
-Those born in the year of the mouse are generally perceived to be shrewd, quick-witted, and highly curious, which tends to make them somewhat persuasive and charming in specific situations.
+- Australian Lunar Year of the Ox gold coins are based on the treasured Chinese lunar calendar.
+Those born in the year of the ox are generally perceived to be cautious and sure-footed, have great endurance, and will always stand by their convictions.

-- Australian Lunar Year of the Mouse gold coins are made in proof condition.
+- Australian Lunar Year of the Ox gold coins are made in proof condition.
 Minted with such high quality, brilliance and rich detail, it becomes hard not to call it “my precious”.

-- Australian Lunar Year of the Mouse gold coins are popular with astute collectors.
-Its motif of the mouse that varies every 12th year, its maximum mintage limit, and its quality, purity and legal tender status mean that the coin has a considerable premium over its melt value in the secondary market.
+- Australian Lunar Year of the Ox gold coins are popular with astute collectors.
+Its motif of the ox that varies every 12th year, its maximum mintage limit, and its quality, purity and legal tender status mean that the coin has a considerable premium over its melt value in the secondary market.

 The Chinese lunar calendar is today used by many for Taoist cosmology.
 It is believed that, depending on the year of the zodiac when a person is born, a special relationship exists between the person’s personality and the animal that constitutes part of the Chinese zodiac.
 The animals in the zodiac are supposed to be of symbolic nature, where each animal is a representation of a specific group of characteristics and traits that can be found in every human being.
 There are twelve animals in the Chinese zodiac, each of them being celebrated once every twelve years.
-The year of the mouse was last celebrated in 2008.
-The mouse symbolises quick-wittedness and resourcefulness, which means it is often associated with wealth in Eastern cultures.
+The year of the ox was last celebrated in 2009.
+The ox is held in high esteem in China as it was one of the first animals in ancient Chinese society to be tamed, and to be extensively used in agriculture.

 Australian Lunar gold coins are based on the Chinese Lunar Zodiac